OUR PEOPLE

 Overview

-Dr. Erin Accurso is Associate Professor in the Department of Psychiatry and Behavioral Sciences at UCSF, where she also serves as Clinical Director of the UCSF Eating Disorders Program.
-She specializes in the assessment and treatment of youth and young adults with eating disorders.
-Her current research through an NIMH-funded K23 award focuses on implementation science and health disparities in the treatment of eating disorders, with the goal of improving access to evidence-based care for underserved diverse youth with eating disorders in the public sector.
-She is also interested in health care delivery and policies influencing the organization and delivery of publicly-funded mental health and medical services.
+Dr. Erin Accurso (she/her/ella) is Associate Professor in the Department of Psychiatry and Behavioral Sciences at UCSF and affiliated faculty at the Philip R. Lee Institute for Health Policy Studies.
+She also serves as Director of the UCSF Eating Disorders Program.
+Dr. Accurso specializes in the assessment and treatment of youth and young adults with eating disorders.
+Her current research through an NIMH-funded K23 award focuses on implementation science and improving access to evidence-based care for publicly-insured youth with eating disorders.
+She also conducts research relevant to health care delivery and policies influencing the organization and delivery of publicly-funded mental health and medical services.

 Dr. Accurso obtained her B.A. from Dartmouth College and Ph.D. in Clinical Psychology from the San Diego State University / University of California, San Diego Joint Doctoral Program.
 She completed a postdoctoral fellowship at the University of Chicago through the T32 Midwest Regional Postdoctoral Training Grant in Eating Disorders Research prior to joining UCSF.